This is the Dirtiest Place in Your Car

 Surprise—your steering wheel is the most germ-infested place in your car.

-CarRentals.com conducted a survey of 1,000 drivers in the U.S. and found that 32 per cent of people only clean their car once a year.
+When CarRentals.com conducted a survey of 1,000 drivers in the U.S., the responses showed 32 per cent of people only clean their car once a year.
 Additionally, the survey found 12 per cent of people have never cleaned their car.
-(You won’t believe what drivers confessed when we asked them how clean their cars were!)
+(Find out how to clean car seats like a pro.)

 How dirty is your car?